george-mammen/WebApp-Weather-Monitor/README.md

 <h2> Certain Commands used in the code through terminal</h2>

-### 'mkdir'
+### mkdir
-<h4>This command is used to create the required directory in the desired location in its parent directory. </h4>
+This command is used to create the required directory in the desired location in its parent directory.

 <h3> cd </h3> <h4>This commands enables a user to change the current working directory. </h4>